 In June/July we will complete the first section of the active transport link on Kingsway from Miranda Road to Carramar Crescent.

-We are preparing to start construction on the next section along Kingsway from Miranda Road to Jackson Avenue.
+We are preparing to start construction on the next section on Kingsway from Miranda Road to Jackson Avenue.
 Work will start from early June.

 Work planned for June/July includes: